scottwwhitman/pwr-hr-auth/README.md

-# 30 Minute Sprint AUTH
+# Auth Review

-In JavaScript!?!?!
-And in 30 minutes?!
+We are going to be doing auth in JavaScript now!!!

 ![image](http://i.giphy.com/qJceo2EleGgMM.gif)

-Just playing, we are going to build a simple auth app in rails together!
+Just playing, we are going to build a simple auth app in rails together for review!

 ![image](http://i.giphy.com/29STNDDGjNYic.gif)